HumerCode/Amazon-Marketing-Cloud-Insights-on-AWS/README.md

 ## Cleaning Up the Quickstart

-Once the solution has been deployed and tested, use the following command to clean up the resources
+Once the solution has been deployed and tested, use the following command to clean up the resources deployed by the AMC QuickStart:

 ```
 $ make delete_all